anandu06dev/ng4StarterKit/README.md

 -   **Do not** import shared modules into the root module or core module
 -   **Do not** import the core module more than once.
 Use dependency lookup hooks to prevent multiple instances of the core module

-**» Scaffolding**<br/>
+**» Project Scaffolding**<br/>

 @TODO [text]
 @TODO [image]

 ## Services
 Singleton services are elementary artifacts in typical Angular applications.
-Most of the functionality that does not belong in a component would normally be added to services.
+Most of the functionality that does not belong in a component would normally be added to services!
 Nevertheless, we will taxonomize our code basis in the direction of Domain-Driven Design, which embraces application-, domain- and infrastructure services.
-We will introduce the Repository pattern in flavor of Data Access or State Management Services.
+We will introduce the Repository pattern in flavor of pure Data Access Services or State Management Services that almost every developer Angular abides by.

-If we want to coordinate scope and lifetime successfully we must adhere to a few best practices:
+If we want to coordinate scope and lifetime of a service successfully we must adhere to a few practices:

 **» Services shared through the module providers array**<br/>